 Early childhood education is often identified as a critical community need.
 Our preschool program works to make sure kids are ready for kindergarten.
-We p

-Affordable PreschoolEarly childhood education is often identified as a critical community need.
+We provide affordable PreschoolEarly childhood education is often identified as a critical community need.
 We partner with Lighthouse Child and Family Development Center to offer quality care and education with a focus on strengthening families through community collaboration.
 State subsidies and scholarships help pay for early childhood education when parents can’t afford it.